San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 - Coordinates: 43.3235° N, 1.9830° W

 San Sebastián's main market offers insight into Basque culinary culture.
-The fish section is particularly impressive—watch as vendors break down whole hake, prepare kokotxas (throat meat), and arrange anchovies.
-The market is surrounded by excellent pintxos bars where shoppers refuel.
+The fish section is particularly impressive—watch as vendors break down whole hake, prepare kokotxas (throat meat, a Basque delicacy), and arrange Cantabrian anchovies.

 San Martín Market (Mercado de San Martín)